ampproject/amp.dev/content/docs/tutorials/add_advanced/adding_components.md

 {{ image('/static/img/docs/tutorials/tut-advanced-youtube.png', 412, 618, align='center half', caption='Embedded Youtube video') }}

-Once again, we specified the `width` and `height` of the video so that the AMP layout system can calculate the aspect ratio.
+As with the other elements on the page, we specified the `width` and `height` of the video so that the AMP layout system can calculate the aspect ratio.
 Also, we set the `layout` to `responsive`, so the video fills the width of its parent element.

 To learn more about embedding YouTube videos, read the [amp-youtube](/docs/reference/components/amp-youtube.html) component documentation.
-For even more video and media components, check out the [list of AMP components](/docs/reference/components.html#media).
+For even more video and media components, check out the [list of media AMP components](/docs/reference/components.html#media).

 {% call callout('Tip', type='success') %}
 Use the [`fallback`](/docs/guides/responsive/placeholders.html#fallbacks) attribute to inform users if a component fails to load or if the component is unsupported in their browser.